TaxTips.ca

 See also the CRA guide T4037 Capital gains.

-Tax Tip: Be careful to minimize the assets in your corporation that are not used to produce active business income, such as cash, investments, shareholders loans, rental property, etc.
+Be careful to minimize the assets in your corporation that are NOT used to produce active business income, such as cash, investments, shareholders loans, rental property, etc.

-Tax Tip: This is complicated and can save more than $100,000 in taxes - do it right and get professional advice!
+This is complicated and can save more than $200,000 in taxes - do it right and get professional advice - well in advance!

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.